 Our first main topic is all about 'Myself' where the children will engage in a variety of creative activities to base their learning on.
 We will be linking these activities to the story 'Come on, Daisy'

-During maths sessions we will be working with numbers to 10 and focussing on the shapes; square, circle, triangle and rectangle.
+During maths sessions we will be working with numbers to 10, sorting and using the language of size, and focussing on the shapes; square, circle, triangle and rectangle.

 Here are some websites to support you at home.